caolan/highland/README.md

 Made by <a href="http://twitter.com/caolan">@caolan</a>, with help and patience from friends - <a href="http://gittip.com/caolan">Leave a tip</a> or <a href="https://github.com/caolan/highland">fork this</a> :)

+This branch tracks the ongoing development of version 3.0, which will feature a rewritten Highland core implementation, extensibility support, limited stream lifecycle, and some breaking changes to certain transforms.
+See [#179](https://github.com/caolan/highland/issues/179) for more details.
+New features will only be added to this branch.
+However, until 3.0 is released, we will still be doing bug fixes for the 2.x releases.
+See the [2.x branch](https://github.com/caolan/highland/tree/2.x) for those files.

 ## Examples

 Usage as a Node.js module